The Ultimate Alphabet

 The Ultimate Alphabet (ISBN 1-85145-050-5) is a best-selling book by Mike Wilks.
 It is a collection of 26 paintings, each depicting a collection of objects starting with a particular letter of the alphabet.
 It was published in 1986 as a competition with a £10 000 prize, closing in 1988.
 Unlike children's alphabet books, it contains unusual words, and is extremely intricately painted, with the paintings in a realistic style, but rendered surrealistic by the strange juxtaposition of subject matter.
 Wilks himself appears at least once in every painting, as does his trademark snail.
 Some of Wilks's appearances are less prominent than others; the hardest to spot is in the "W" painting, where he appears (representing, of course "Wilks") in a tiny cameo on a reproduction of the cover of his earlier book Weather Works.

 Each letter is itself represented several times, typically in braille, morse code, semaphore, and sign language as well as in its printed form.

 According to Wilks the book contained depictions of 7,777 words in total, ranging from just 30 for the letter X to 1,229 for the letter S, taking a total of 18,000 hours to complete.
 A single object may be described by more than one word beginning with the same letter: for instance, a dalmatian is also a dog and a witch is also a woman.
-Conversely, the same word may refer to more than one class of object: thus the leg of a tripod and the leg of a human being count as two separate words, and the image for K depicts several types of king.
+Conversely, the same word may refer to more than one class of object: thus the leg of a tripod and the leg of a human being count as two separate words, and the image for S depicts 5 different meaning of the word scale.
 However, as Wilks points out in his Introduction, "anyone with expertise in any particular subject will certainly be able to identify more in these images than I have intentionally included".

 For competition purposes the book was accompanied by The Ultimate Alphabet Workbook, a smaller, saddle-stitched volume containing a checklist of 12,000 words: the 7,777 words depicted in the paintings plus 4,223 that were not.
 Contestants were to receive one point for each correct word checked, but would lose two points for each incorrect word.
 The winner was to be the contestant with the highest number of points, regardless of whether they correctly identified all of the words.
 Additional workbooks were available for purchase by mail order.
 Completed workbooks were to be submitted by post, to be received before April 1, 1988.